Debt Discipline

 The transition to living on one income can be tough.
 The working spouse may feel burdened by the need to support the family, while the retired spouse may feel guilty.
 Saving for the second spouse’s retirement can be extremely difficult on just one income.

-If you’re struggling to fund your retirement, are over the age of 62, and you own your own home, a reverse mortgage can help quiet financial disputes.
 This option offers you money you can put toward a variety of expenses, including paying down your debt or investing in a retirement account.
 In most cases, you won’t have to repay the loan as long as you remain in your home.

-If you’re like most couples, your goal is probably that you’ll both eventually enjoy retirement together.
-When you’re living on one income and facing the marital stresses of only one working spouse, that dream can grow more and more distant.
 To shorten the time line from now to a mutual retirement, have regular meetings about your finances.
 You’ll also want the assistance of a professional.
 A financial planner can help you chart a course to a faster and more satisfying retirement.